 The tank's auxiliary generator, the Homelite heater-generator HRH-28, was mounted in the left rear corner of the fighting compartment.
 It supplied 1500 watts, 30 volts DC for charging the tank's batteries; and a heater element preheated the main engine as well as provided heat for the crew.
 The Homelite HR-28 electrical generator was driven by a small 3400-3600rpm, 2-cycle, single-cylinder Homelite HR gasoline engine.
 (Picture from TM 9-750 Medium Tanks M3, M3A1, and M3A2.)

 The rear of the auxiliary generator is shown here.
-It was desirable to operate the generator when the turret was being operated via hydraulic power or when the guns were being fired, since all except the cupola .30cal machine gun were triggered via solenoids.
+It was desirable to run the generator when the turret was being operated via hydraulic power or when the guns were being fired, since all except the cupola .30cal machine gun were triggered via solenoids.
 (Picture from TM 9-750 Medium Tanks M3, M3A1, and M3A2.)

 The different turret on this vehicle marks it as a British Grant I. The British did not use the turret machine gun cupola and placed a radio in the bustle of the turret of the Grant.
 The British turret was longer and wider as a consequence.
 This vehicle retains the hull side doors, but the hull machine gun ports have been plugged.
 The aperture for the 2" smoke mortar is visible on the right side of the turret roof.
 The tracks on this tank are the WD 212, also called WE 210, which was the name of an assembly of four shoes.
 The double-I pattern on the track provided enhanced traction compared to the smooth face of the T41 track.